Car-free trips toAmazing churchesaround the UK

 1. St Enedoc, Trebetherick, Cornwall

-A seaside gem in the middle of a golf course – it was buried in sand dunes for three centuries.
+The first of our churches car-free is a seaside gem in the middle of a golf course – it was buried in sand dunes for three centuries.
 The most beautiful way to arrive is via the ferry from Padstow, followed by a mile’s walk along the coast path beside the wide Camel Estuary.
 The poet John Betjeman loved the church and is buried there.

 - Walking from Rock, follow the South West Coast Path with the sea on your left and the dunes ahead.
 Go on around the seaward side of Brea Hill and turn right across the golf course towards the wonky tower of St Enodoc’s.
 See map below.

 - You could choose to go back to Rock via a different route over the golf course.
 The public paths are marked by white stones.
 Watch out for golf balls!

 - More in the area: See our car-free guides to Bodmin and Newquay.

 One of England’s oldest intact churches, the remote seventh-century chapel of St Peter-on-the-Wall is set on a salty slice of Essex coastline.
 In 654 St Cedd, a Northumbrian monk and bishop, sailed from Lindisfarne and landed near a ruined Roman fort called Othona.
 He used stone from the fort to build the chapel, modelling it on ancient churches in Egypt and Syria.
 Walk beside the wide, wild Blackwater Estuary, with views across the water to beach-hut-fringed Mersea Island.
 Nearby are shell-carpeted beaches, salt marshes and tidal mudflats, with horned poppies and sea lavender.
 Look out for plovers, all kinds of geese and ducks, curlews and orange-billed oystercatchers.

 - The simple, but impressive chapel of St-Peter-on-the-Wall is always open and still used regularly.